MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ## Evaluate Capacity

-To evaluate the load balancing capacity, you can simulates the traffic for the configuration or for a given web service.
+To evaluate the load balancing capacity, you can simulate the traffic for the configuration or for a given web service.

-### Simulation Tests
 There are two ways in which you can test:
 + **Maximum Latency:** Define a maximal threshold for the duration of a web node request as well as define the initial thread count and a thread increments for the test.
 Then, the test will increase the number of threads by the defined increment until the defined time limit is reached.

 + **Maximum Thread Count:** Define how many threads you want to run it against, such as 1, 10, 20, or 40.
 Then, see how much time is spent on each processing stage.

-### The Results
-This tool will let you know the maximum latency or number of parallel requests that can be supported.
+During the simulation, you'll be able to see the maximum latency or number of parallel requests that can be supported.
 The results are divided into request processing stages to enable you to see if any configuration changes are warranted, such as adding more web or compute nodes, increase the pool size, and so on.
 The stages are:
   1. **Web Node Request**: the time it took the request from the web node's controller to go all the way to RServe and back.

   1. **Create Shell**: the time it took to create a shell or take it from the pool